Prince-K-Ado/GroupE_MAD_Project/README.md

 This database will allow users to create listings for financial assistance and enable donors to browse and choose whom to support, ensuring direct impact and efficient allocation of resources.

-Milestone 1 will include a login page and option to create a listing.
-(For a detailed description of our milestone 1 please refer to the link:

 ## - [Milestone 1](milestones/Milestone1.md)

 Deliverables